kaiser-rpg/KaiserRPG.github.io/_data/spell/note2.md

 All entities in an area centered on a point of your choice ...

-Choose an object whose ...
-Choose a number of entities ...
-... whose total Presence is no greater than the listed value.
+All entities of your choice whose total Presence is no greater than the listed value must make a SR Check.

 A target that fails the Resistance Check ...